-ITC Curriculum Assessment (Level 3): Learning Experience Development and Implementation Rubric Competency Distinguished Proficient Needs Improvement Unsatisfactory Unable to Assess CPD2: Identifies culturally, individually, and developmentally responsive curricular strategies that nurture infant/toddler development, learning, mental health, and well-being.
-NAEYC: 1a, 1b, 1c, 2c, 4a, 4b, 4c, 5a, 5b IPTS: 1A, 1C, 4C, 7A, 7B, 8A, 8C ITC: 2-4D1, 2-4D4, 2-4D8, 2-4D9, 2-4E12, 2-4E13, 5E12 Provides examples of how curriculum for infants and toddlers respects cultural differences, reflects individual needs and abilities, and fosters and is based on unique skills and abilities.
+ITC Curriculum Assessment (Levels 3-4): Learning Experience Development and Implementation Rubric Competency Distinguished Proficient Needs Improvement Unsatisfactory Unable to Assess health, and well-being.
+NAEYC: 1a, 1b, 1c, 2c, 4a, 4b, 4c, 5a, 5b IPTS: 1A, 1C, 4C, 7A, 7B, 8A, 8C ITC: 2-4D1, 2-4D4, 2-4D8, 2- 4D9, 2-4E12, 2-4E13, 5E12 and abilities.
 Describes how music, movement, and other methods of creative expression contribute to development and learning in infants and toddlers.
 List ways to support emergent literacy (e.g., picture naming, music), math (e.g., counting toes), and science (e.g., observation) in infants and toddlers.
-Describes experiences and strategies that support infants/toddlers' approach to constructing knowledge through interaction, play, exploration, and experimentation.
-Identifies standards, evidenced-based practices, and young children's experiences, abilities and interests that inform curriculum choices.
-Provides examples of how curriculum for infants and toddlers respects cultural differences, reflects individual needs and abilities, and fosters and is based on unique skills and abilities.
+Describes experiences and strategies that support infants/toddlers' approach to constructing knowledge through interaction, play, exploration, and experimentation. and abilities.
 Describes how music, movement, and other methods of creative expression contribute to development and learning in infants and toddlers.
 List ways to support emergent literacy (e.g., picture naming, music), math (e.g., counting toes), and science (e.g., observation) in infants and toddlers.
-Describes experiences and strategies that support infants/toddlers' approach to constructing knowledge through interaction, play, exploration, and experimentation.
-Provides examples of how curriculum for infants and toddlers fosters and is based on unique skills and abilities.
-Identifies curriculum strategies supportive of infant/toddler development and learning.
-Strategies identified appropriate and lacking holistic support for development and learning.
-Relationship between curriculum, development and learning not synthesized.
-Curriculum strategies identified not supportive of infant/toddler development and learning.
-CPD3: Plans and implements, in partnership with families, culturally, individually, and Develops daily curriculum, in partnership with families, that respects family culture, beliefs and values, the individual Develops daily curriculum, in partnership with families, that respects family culture, beliefs and values, the individual Develops daily curriculum that respects family culture, beliefs and values, the individual needs, preferences and abilities Develops daily curriculum.
+Describes experiences and strategies that support infants/toddlers' approach to constructing knowledge through interaction, play, exploration, and experimentation. development and learning.
+Strategies identified appropriate and lacking holistic support for development and learning. learning.
+Identifies standards, evidenced- based practices, and young children's experiences, abilities and interests that inform curriculum choices.
+CPD3 : Plans and implements, in partnership with families, culturally, individually, and developmentally responsive curricular strategies and interactions that nurture infant/toddler development, learning, mental health, and well-being.
+Develops daily curriculum, in partnership with families, that respects family culture, beliefs and values, the individual needs, preferences and abilities of infants and toddlers, and is based on research.
+Develops daily curriculum for infants and toddlers that incorporates relationships and Develops daily curriculum, in partnership with families, that respects family culture, beliefs and values, the individual needs, preferences and abilities of infants and toddlers, and is based on research.
+Develops daily curriculum for infants and toddlers that incorporates relationships and Develops daily curriculum that respects family culture, beliefs and values, the individual needs, preferences and abilities of infants and toddlers.
+Develops daily curriculum for infants and toddlers that incorporates relationships and play.
+Develops daily curriculum.